pravs3683/pravs/index.md

-## Welcome to GitHub Pages
+## Welcome to Pravs Github Pages

-You can use the [editor on GitHub](https://github.com/pravs3683/pravs/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Praveen is here to edit [this](https://github.com/pravs3683/pravs/edit/master/index.md) to test pages.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.